 Therefore, it is important to explore the documents and policies that operationalize inclusive education in the context of elementary education.
 These instruments are essential to guide pedagogical practices and ensure that all students, especially those with disabilities, have the right to a quality and accessible education.
-In this sense, establishing an ongoing dialogue theory teaching practice between and contributes to the advancement of teacher training policies and the strengthening of inclusion in the school environment (Rocha et al., 2022).
+In this sense, establishing an ongoing dialogue teaching between theory and practice contributes to the advancement of teacher training policies and the strengthening of inclusion in the school environment (Rocha et al., 2022).